 If you have symptoms of diphtheria or have come into contact with someone who has diphtheria, call your doctor right away.
-Depending on the severity of your symptoms and on your vaccination history, you may be told to go to the emergency room or call 911 for emergency medical help.
+Depending on the severity of your symptoms and on your vaccination history, you may be told to go to the emergency room or call 911 or your local emergency number for medical help.

 Information to gather in advance